pau1a/Transcrypt/main.md

 All mappings are stored in a normalised meta-model so reporting and dashboards stay consistent across jurisdictions.

 ### 3.1.1 System Overview

+Transcrypt Core’s architecture adopts mature enterprise patterns—segmented networks, signed artifacts, containerised services—but packages them as a managed backbone that the SME user never has to configure.
+Every component is orchestrated for resilience and assurance while presenting only a guided workflow at the surface.

+### Invisible Infrastructure Principle

+Complexity in Transcrypt exists only to remove effort for the user.
+Containerisation, encryption layers, and rule engines are hidden beneath a **single guided workflow**.
+Every architectural decision—data isolation, AI pipelines, event hashing—serves one aim: **fewer clicks, clearer answers, faster compliance**.
+The platform never exposes its internal mechanics; it turns them into plain-English outcomes.

 **3.1.1.1 Runtime topology (high level)**